 From any part of the seafront or up on Acronafplia it’s even pretier in the evening watching the sun set in mountains of Peloponnese.

-Part two will continue soon!!
+Part two here!!